• Multiple Offers

 2. Multi-Channel Micropipette:

 A multi-channel micropipette has multiple channels to aspirate or dispense the liquid.
-The commonly available multi-channel micropipette variants are the 8-channel, 12-channel and 16-channel.
-Multichannel micropipettes reduce the workload of a single-channel micropipette when working with large volumes of samples.
+The commonly available multi-channel pipette variants are the 8-channel, 12-channel and 16-channel.
+Multichannel micropipette reduces the workload of a single-channel micropipette when working with large volumes of samples.

 • Volume/Capacity: